hitman-codehq/embedded-ratatui-workshop/README.md

 >
 > Join us for a session packed with awesome terminal UIs and hands-on hacking with embedded Rust!

+## Schedule

+The workshop is meant to be completed **in 2 hours.**

+First 30 minutes will be [a presentation](https://github.com/orhun/embedded-ratatui-talk) about Ratatui and embedded Rust, followed by a 90-minute hands-on workshop.

 ## Workshop Preparation

 If you don't have everything set up, I'm afraid we won't have enough time to do hacking during the [workshop](./README.md).